Pharmacists tackle doctors over call to throw out University Teaching Hospital Bill

 “While MDCAN and NMA still live in the stone age that they own patients and are lords of the Manor in Healthcare, their global body the World Medical Association incidentally led by one of them, Dr. Osahon Enabulele posits that the “Physician has an obligation to cooperate in the coordination of medically indicated care with other Healthcare providers treating the patients”.

-Noting why physicians have failed as heads of the hospitals in Nigeria, he said if physicians were good managers it would have impacted their private hospitals which oftentimes fail under their business management.
+Noting that physicians have failed as heads of the hospitals in Nigeria, he said if theywere good managers it would have impacted their private hospitals which oftentimes fail under their business management.

 “The gregarious socialisation of the respective components of the health sector which should be a confederacy of brotherhood has been annihilated by the likes of MDCAN and its acolytes.”